facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

 While the level 4 specifications state that [compound](#compound-selector) selectors are supported, complex selectors are planned for level 5 CSS selectors.
 Soup Sieve supports [complex](#complex-selector) selectors.

+In addition to supporting complex selectors, Soup Sieve also supports nested `:has()` which has been excluded from the level 4 specifications to help encourage browsers to implement `:has()`.
+This exclusion helps to reduces complexity and improves performance in a live environment.
+As these performance concerns are not an issue in a scraping environment compared to a web browser, Soup Sieve has no intentions on restricting the nesting of `:has()`.
+Users can always choose not to nest `:has()` if there are concerns.

 === "Syntax"
     ```css
     :has(selector)